Q: What does 'Kenjgewin Teg' mean?

 Q: Are Trades and Apprenticeship programs included as part of Kenjgewin Teg post-secondary programs?

 A: Trades, Apprenticeships and pre-apprenticeship programs are a new area of growth for Kenjgewin Teg, and we look forward to providing new opportunities in these areas.
 Kenjgewin Teg now has a full time Trades and Skills Manager dedicated toward the coordination of new programs, and to promote learning in many well known trades (such as welding, plumbing, carpentry and others) as well as in the emerging sectors, such as mining and renewable energy.
-These programs will be developed and delivered starting Fall 2018 through partnerships with our college partners and the private sector (employers and associations).
+These programs started in Fall 2018 through partnerships with our college partners and the private sector (employers and associations).

 Q: Are Programs and Services for First Nation students only?